sagebind/environ/README.md

 ## Contributing
 Want to contribute?
 The best way to contribute is to test the code on a wide array of systems with varying setups and to verify the results are as expected.
 If they aren't, just [create a new issue](https://github.com/coderstephen/environ/issues/new) here on GitHub and we will fix it.
 If you are adventurous, feel free to fork, patch & submit a pull request that fixes the issue as well.

+## Where to get help
+Need help?
+Just [send me an email](mailto:me@stephencoakley.com) with your questions.
+Be sure to add "environ" to the message subject line so I know how I can help you out.

 ## License
 This library is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for details.